dwighthaul/slam_project_buggy/README.md

 # slam_project_buggy
+It's based int the ros environement
 Files to use slam with a robot.
-It gives some basics files to control the drone
+It gives some basics files to control the drone and to